All You Need to Know About Direct Taxes

 - Transfer Taxes

 The most popular sort of transfer tax is the estate tax.
 This tax is imposed on the taxable portion of a deceased person’s property, which includes trusts and financial accounts.
 A gift tax is a sort of tax that collects a specific amount from people who give property to someone else.
+Also, read about Direct taxes v/s Indirect taxes in India in this post.

 - Entitlement Tax